MarkusSifft/QuantumCatch/README.md

 ```

 ### Installation of Arrayfire
-Besides running on CPU, QuantumCatch offers GPU support for Nvidia and AMD cards, which are highly recommended for quantum systems with more
+Besides running on CPU, QuantumCatch offers GPU support for Nvidia and AMD cards.
+Depending on the hardware used, the
+usage of a GPU is highly recommended for quantum systems with more
 than about 10 states.
 A comprehensive installation guide for Linux + NVidia GPU can be found [here](https://github.com/MarkusSifft/QuantumCatch/wiki/Installation-Guide).
 For GPU calculations the high performance library Arrayfire is used.
 The Python wrapper ([see here](https://github.com/arrayfire/arrayfire-python))
 is automatically installed when installing SignalSnap, however, [ArrayFire C/C++ libraries](https://arrayfire.com/download) need to be installed separately.